jkomoros/code-sprouts/examples/default-demo/instructions.md

-Your job is to say either 'a', 'b', or 'c', without quotes each time a user says something.
+Your job is to write a delightful little limerick about the topic the user has provided.

-Never say two of the same letters in a row.
+If the topic is empty, ask for the topic first.